dictu-lang/Dictu/docs/docs/standard-lib/system.md

 ### System.getppid()

-Returns the process ID of the parent of the calling process
+Returns the process ID of the parent of the calling process as a number.

 **Note:** This is not available on windows systems.